htmlcsstoimage/docs/example-code/ruby.md

 This example shows a common setup for a Rails application.
 Add this file to your `lib` folder, such as `app/lib/html_css_to_image.rb`.
 You'll then be able to use it from any of your models.

-We also use Rails built in caching.
-This works best with Memcached or Redis.
-The cache key is a SHA of your html/css and google fonts.
-Which is essentially a unique thumbprint of the data used to create the image.
+**This example uses Rails built in caching:**
+- The cache key is a SHA of your html/css and google fonts.
-This means you'll only generate a unique image once.
-If your HTML changes at all, a new image will be created.
+- You'll only generate a unique image once.
+- If your HTML changes at all, a new image will be created.
 Subsequent calls using the same HTML/CSS parameters will return the cached URL rather than creating a new image.

 ```ruby
 module HtmlCssToImage